 Birds of Bombay

-Discussion Group that is formed by the members of Maharashtra Pakshi Mitra Sanghatana and a forum to discuss everything related to birds in Maharashtra including Identification Queries, Check Lists, News etc.
+The Friends of Birds and the members of Maharashtra Pakshimitra Sanghatana Mitra Sanghatana and a forum to discuss everything related to birds in Maharashtra including Identification Queries, Check Lists, News etc.

 CloudBirders was created by a group of Belgian world birding enthusiasts and went live on 21st of March 2013.
 They provide a large and growing database of birding trip reports, complemented with extensive search, voting and statistical features.